sentry-demos/giraffe/README.md

 ```

 4. Navigate to `http://localhost:5000/throw` to throw an unhandled exception.
-5. On the [sentry.io](https://sentry.io) portal, you should a new issue reported:
+5. On the [sentry.io](https://sentry.io) portal, you should see a new issue reported:

 ![Output on the Sentry portal](.assets/sentry-website-output.png)